WELLOG SPONTANEOUS POTENTIAL (SP)

 a voltage to be produced.
 Sato and Mooney in 1960 postulated a theory that two

-electrochemical half-cell reactions of opposite sign take place, one cathodic above the water table, the other anodic at
+electrochemical half-cell reactions of opposite sign take place, one cathodic

-depth.
-In the cathode half-cell there is
+above the water table, the other anodic at depth.
+In the cathode half-cell there is chemical

-electrons while in the anode cell an oxidation reaction takes place and
+in the anode cell an oxidation reaction takes place and electrons are lost.
+The

-electrons are lost.
-The mineral zone functions only to transport electrons from
+mineral zone functions only to transport electrons from anode to cathode.
+The

-anode to cathode.
-The overall SP effect is determined by the difference in
+overall SP effect is determined by the difference in oxidation potential between

-oxidation potential between the solutions at the two half cells.
+the solutions at the two half cells.

 HOW IS SPONTANEOUS POTENTIAL MEASURED?

 Spontaneous potential is a DC voltage.
-Equipment designed to measure small DC voltages
+Equipment designed to measure small DC

-and having the ability to filter low frequency noise are
+voltages and having the ability to filter low frequency noise are used to measure SP.

-are used to connect the instrumentation to the surface of the earth.
-Probes
+Specialized probes are used to connect the instrumentation to the

-“contact” voltage thru electrochemical action of the probe itself.
+otherwise they may produce a “contact” voltage thru electrochemical action of

-metal electrodes are used.
+environments, inert metal electrodes are used.

 WHERE IS SPONTANEOUS POTENTIAL USED?